mum0n/model_size/docs/size_structured_model_snowcrab.md

 ## 2. Inference of modal sizes

 For each sex, instar, maturity group, identify modal size.
 This is done with **Kernel Mixture Models (KMMs)** which can decompose the size structure at the level of each observation event.
-The modes and distributional parameters of the kernel mixture model are then modelled in space and time using a statistical spatio-temporal model.
+The modes and distributional parameters of the kernel mixture model are then modeled in space and time using a statistical spatiotemporal model.
 These are then reconstituted in the sampling domain to provide a model-based (weighted) size structure, that accounts for these biases as much as possible through the use of environmental covariates as well as spatial and spatiotemporal random effects to absorb the unmeasured biases.

 From these simple kernel density representations of size frequency at small area unit scale, determine the magnitudes of  modes.
 This is done as there may be regional and time-dependent changes in modal sizes (year-classes)